 And if you’re unfamiliar with Chase’s 5/24 rule read this post.

 Also, don’t apply for any credit cards if your credit score isn’t in good condition and if you can’t manage your credit properly.
-Here’s our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.
+Here are our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.

 Sapphire Reserve and Preferred Annual Fees

-The Chase Sapphire Preferred has an annual fee of $95 that’s waived for the first year.
-The Chase Sapphire Reserve has an annual fee of $450 which isn’t waived for the first year.
+The Chase Sapphire Preferred has an annual fee of $95.
+The Chase Sapphire Reserve has an annual fee of $450.
 There’s quite a bit of difference in these annual fees, so it makes looking into the benefits of each travel card even more important.

 The Chase Sapphire Reserve’s Premium Benefits